tweag/FawltyDeps/README.md

 ### Why FawltyDeps did not match `sklearn` and `scikit-learn`?

-There are cases, where FawltyDeps may not match imports and dependencies obviously related, like `sklearn` and `scikit-learn` and reports `sklearn` as _undeclared_ and `scikit-learn` as an _unused_ dependency.
+There are cases, where FawltyDeps may not match imports and obviously related dependencies, like `sklearn` and `scikit-learn` and reports `sklearn` as _undeclared_ and `scikit-learn` as an _unused_ dependency.

 To solve this problem, make sure that you run FawltyDeps in the development environment